RickStanley/sentimentos/README.md

 I love Rust, but I haven't the pleasure of using it in production yet.
 I adore WebAssembly, ditto.

+The way I'm doing right now is just, bad...
+For most, if not every, use case.

 ### Thoughts
 - Should we keep and dictionary for every language, whilst compressing it?
 - Should we create a separate build for: